XeCrippy/Retro360/README.md

 # Retro360 WinUI C++
 Xbox 360 RGH/Jtag modding tool.
 Mainly focused on single player/offline games.

+This project started out just for testing.
+I was making a c++ version of JRPC and testing on a few different UI frameworks.
+Originally was using Dear ImGui but liked the look and feel of WinUI better.

 Current Features:
-* Achievement Manager - Unlock all achievements, unlock ndividual achievements (optionally with custom timestamp), unlock all avatar awards, unlock all gamer pics
+* Achievement Manager - Unlock all achievements, unlock individual achievements (optionally with custom timestamp), unlock all avatar awards, unlock all gamer pics
 * File Manager - Browse, launch, send, and receive files/directories
-* Memory Search - cheat engine style search tool inspired by XeClutch's Xbox 360 Cheat Engine
+* Memory Search - cheat engine style search tool inspired by XeClutch's Xbox 360 Cheat Engine and X360 Trainer Tool
 * Some random game mods.
 Focusing mainly on single player games and games that haven't already been modded to death

 Info: